Circular Image

 Hutton et al. (2016) argued that computational hydrology can only be a proper science if the hydrological community makes sure that hydrological model studies are executed and presented in a reproducible manner.
 Hut, Drost and van de Giesen replied that to achieve this hydrologis ...

 Over the past decade global flood hazard models have been developed and continuously improved.
-There is now a significant demand for testing global hazard maps generated by these models in order to understand their applicability for international risk reduction strategies and ...
+There is now a significant demand for testing global hazard maps generated by these models in order to understand their applicability for international risk reduction strategies and for ...

 In 2016, Hutton et al. provided a commentary on the irreproducibility of computational hydrology due to complex methods and a lack of transparency of code and data used in many studies.
 Irreproducibility inhibits our growth as a community and our work quality because our ability ...